hazelgrove/HZ/README.md

 -
 ## Credit

-Based on the readme.md file for the [TodoMVC example](https://github.com/slegrand45/examples_ocsigen/tree/master/jsoo/todomvc-react) by [Stéphane Legrand](https://github.com/slegrand45).
+This README is based on the readme.md file for the [TodoMVC example](https://github.com/slegrand45/examples_ocsigen/tree/master/jsoo/todomvc-react) by [Stéphane Legrand](https://github.com/slegrand45).

+# Implementation Details

+The file `hz_semantics.ml` implements the syntax and semantics from the paper in a pure functional style, independent of any details of the view.
+NOTE: We use positive ocaml integers for the Hazelnut `num` type.

+The file `hz_model.ml` gives the signature of the reactive signal that models edit states, which consist of a Z-expression paired with an H-type.

+The file `hz_view.ml` transforms terms to HTML trees.

+The file `hz.ml` (which should be read roughly from the bottom up) is the top-level file.
+It sets up the reactive signals  and constructs the action palette, which controls updates to the model and therefore the view.